Free Erie County Public Records Lookup (Search Anyone)

 That makes it safe and easy to look up someone’s criminal record — including arrest logs, jail records, and other information related to law enforcement agencies.

-Searchers can find Erie County arrest records through the Sheriff’s Office, as well as from local police departments; knowing in which city or township someone may have been arrested — as well as their full name — can make a search of these Erie County public records quicker and more efficient.
+Searchers can find arrest records through the sheriff’s office, as well as from local police departments; knowing in which city or township someone may have been arrested — as well as their full name — can make a search of these Erie County public records quicker and more efficient.

 The Erie County Sheriff’s Office operates the county jail and posts a handy online roster of current inmates.1 All you have to do is scroll through the list to find the search subject.
 Inmates are listed in alphabetical order by last name, with male inmates listed first.